peak-ai/platform-global-images/knowledge-base/non-root-user.md

 # Non-root users and Peak
 When configuring Docker images for use by Workflows and APIs, they must include a default non-root user.
-This is done by using the `PEAK_USER_ID` build argument with a fixed value.
+This is done by using the `PEAK_USER_ID` build argument which represents the User ID that should be used for the non-root user.
+This is the user with the image is run on the resources created on the platform.

 ## Creating an image with a non-root user
 1. Add the following block at the top of your Dockerfile right after the `FROM` statement.
 This adds a new user (`peak-user`) in the image, creates its home directory, and gives the user ownership of that directory.
 It also changes the working directory to the user's home directory.